Practical completion stage inspection – defects listed in detailed Perth report

 The defects liability period starts once possession of the property has occurred.
 If the builder does not meet these obligations, then the WA Building Commission or the courts will act.

-Perth Practical Completion Inspections
+Practical Completion vs Structural Inspections

 BUILDING INSPECTIONS PERTH